LAST UPDATE – 10/13/2022 – Lake Tekapo Guide

 Visit Mount Cook National Park

 If you haven’t had enough of the beautiful Southern Alps after exploring Lake Tekapo and are looking for some additional hiking trails to explore, nearby Aoraki/Mount Cook National Park has some of the biggest peaks in the Southern Alps and some of the South Island’s best hiking trails.
 The centerpiece of this amazing national park is undoubtedly the enormously tall Mount Cook.
 Standing at 12,316 feet (3,754 meters), it is the tallest mountain in New Zealand.

 Another popular landmark within the park that visitors can explore is the impressive Tasman Glacier, which is the largest glacier in New Zealand.
-Visitors have the option of hiking to a viewpoint where you can observe the glacier, or take a scenic helicopter tour to see the glacier from the air.
+Visitors have the option of hiking to a viewpoint where they can observe the glacier or take a scenic helicopter tour to see the glacier from the air.
 If you are interested in hiking the Tasman Glacier Viewpoint, I have included a map for you to review below.
-For those who would prefer to see the glacier from the air, I would suggest referring to the Recommended Tours and Excursions section of this guide below for available helicopter tour information.
+For those who would prefer to see the glacier from the air, I would suggest referring to the Recommended Tours and Excursions section of this Lake Tekapo guide below for available helicopter tour information.

 Go on a Skydiving Adventure

 If doing some alpine hiking isn’t enough adventure for you, a skydiving excursion is a great way to add some additional adventure to your trip.
 New Zealand’s South Island is one of the best places in the world to go skydiving because it is so safe and so beautiful.
 There are a number of different locations to take a skydiving excursion on the South Island, with a few of those spots being relatively close to Lake Tekapo.
 If you would like some more information on skydiving on New Zealand’s South Island, I have included a link to my New Zealand Skydiving Guide below for you to review.